 Given that assessment of proficiency in English is strongly influenced by the individual making the assessment, schools should take steps to minimise subjectivity and variation between individual assessors to ensure reliable assessment of pupils’ proficiency in English.

-Engaging in high-quality CPD on how to assess proficiency in English and putting in place robust moderation procedures will support consistent and reliable teacher assessment.
+Engaging in high-quality CPD on how to assess proficiency in English (such as The Bell Foundation’s free online course) and putting robust moderation procedures in place will support consistent and reliable teacher assessment.

 To ensure reliability, implement cross-team moderation.
 Robust moderation procedures across faculties and between schools, which might include, for example, sharing annotated examples of language use from different subjects, will ensure staff are more confident and consistent in their allocation of descriptors and targets.